-School that kept second grader in a ‘cage’ discriminated because of his race and disability, lawsuit says
+School that kept 2nd-grader in ‘cage’ discriminated against him because of race and disability, lawsuit says

-The lawsuit alleges the school district discriminated against the boy based on his disability and race, and was negligent in protecting him from harm among other claims.
+The lawsuit alleges the school district discriminated against the boy based on his disability and race and was negligent in protecting him from harm, among other claims.

-Seth Rosenberg, attorney for the mother, told The Washington Post in an interview Tuesday that the district knew about the tactics of former View Ridge Elementary School principal Ed Roos but did nothing about it until a groundswell of parents started objecting.
+Seth Rosenberg, attorney for the mother, told The Post in an interview Tuesday that the district knew about the tactics of former View Ridge Elementary School principal Ed Roos but did nothing about it until a groundswell of parents started objecting.

 “Ed is gone, but that doesn’t solve all the problems,” Rosenberg said.
 “The boy, even though he might have a complex educational picture, is still entitled to an education.
 If the school can’t meet his needs, they have to pay for him to go elsewhere.”

-The boy has attention deficit hyperactive disorder, post-traumatic stress disorder, anxiety and depression.
+The boy has attention-deficit hyperactive disorder, post-traumatic stress disorder, anxiety and depression.
 He also has a sensory, mental or physical disability.
-He, his mom and other siblings had been experiencing homelessness around the time he started being guarded by the former principal and staff, according to the lawsuit and local reports.
+He, his mom and other siblings had been experiencing homelessness around the time he started being guarded by the former principal and staff members, according to the lawsuit and local reports.

-Staff members told public-radio station KUOW in December that the boy was kept in the enclosure because he would leave the school building.
-His behavior such as throwing tantrums and items, threatening people and running around the school were also commonplace, staff told the news outlet.
+Staff members told public-radio station KUOW in December that the boy was kept in the outdoor enclosure because he would leave the school building.
+His behavior, which included having tantrums, throwing things, threatening people and running around the school, was also commonplace, staffers told the news outlet.

-According to the lawsuit, the boy would be locked in what Roos called “the cage or whatever we call it,” in full view of students and staff where they would look at him “like an animal in the zoo.”
+According to the lawsuit, the boy would be locked in what Roos called “the cage or whatever we call it,” in full view of students and employees who would look at him “like an animal in the zoo.”
 He would be locked up multiple times a day and multiple days out of the week, the complaint alleges.

-He would often eat lunch alone in the enclosure, seated on the cold pavement, as no table or desk was provided, the complaint alleges.
+He would often eat lunch alone in the enclosure, seated on the cold pavement because no table or desk was provided, the complaint alleges.

-Teachers and staff complained to Roos about the child’s treatment, the lawsuit alleges, but they were largely ignored.
+Teachers and staff members complained to Roos about the child’s treatment, the lawsuit alleges, but they were largely ignored.

 Jacquelyn Flaherty, a kindergarten teacher and the only Black instructor at the school, complained directly to Roos but faced retaliatory action, according to the lawsuit.